AutoLogicTechnology/autologic-osupdate/README.md

 # Autologic Packages

 **Not ready: this role isn't complete.
-It's a work-in-progress, and can't be considered uable until a version is set.**
+It's a work-in-progress, and can't be considered usable until a version is set.**

 Manage RHEL packages and repositories from a single role.